Dim Sums a Chinese famous food

 A typical accompaniment to dim sum is tea.
 Residents of Guangdong enjoy drinking tea, particularly at lunch.
 As a result, at their tea parties, they typically eat dim sums for breakfast and lunch.

-It is a well-liked medium for hosting social parties or getting together with the friends and family.
-Before the term “brunch” even existed, dim sum was the first brunch.
+It is a well-liked medium for hosting social parties or getting together with friends and family.
+Before the term “brunch” even existed, dim sums were the first brunch.
 Although Dim sum is now consumed throughout China and the rest of the world, the dishes are thought to have originated in Guangdong in southern China before eventually finding their way to Hong Kong.
 Dim sum can now incorporate foods and customs imported from various regions of China.

 However, the culinary art form is mostly unchanged.
 Yum cha, which means “drink tea” in Cantonese, is characterized by the welcoming chaos of push carts of steaming vegetables, haphazard stamps on a card indicating the amount of your bill, and a variety of small plates that together make up a substantial meal served with pots of hot tea.